Celebrating impact from our Health Data Research Hubs

 The Hub network reached a landmark of enabling 500 research projects, working with partners from across academia, industry and the NHS.
 Each Hub maintains a project summary log on its website, and you can read more about the projects here.
 Some exemplar projects include:

-The Digitrials Hub was pump-primed with 18-months of initial funding from the Digital Innovation Hub competition.
-After showing success, particularly through enabling Covid-19 clinical research, Digitrials was awarded major follow-on funding as part of the UKs Life Sciences Vision to harness NHS data to drive health research and innovation.
+The DigiTrials Hub was pump-primed with 18-months of initial funding from the Digital Innovation Hub Programme.
+After showing success, particularly through enabling COVID-19 clinical research, DigiTrials was awarded major follow-on funding as part of the UKs Life Sciences Vision to harness NHS data to drive health research and innovation.